vincent-barilla/Mood-Mapper-Beta/README.md

 VI. function preventCrossToggling(source){

     /* What this does, in a nutshell:

       If 'banFrame' is hidden and minimized, maximize and show it.
 This will contain how-to info for the app.
-As two buttons set the 'src' of the iFrame, this checks to make sure one button isn't toggling 'hidden' when the other one is expecting 'visible.'
+As two buttons set the 'src' of the iFrame, this function checks to make sure one button isn't toggling 'hidden' when the other one is expecting 'visible.'

     /*